 The Regeneron Science Talent Search focuses on identifying, inspiring and engaging the nation’s most promising young scientists in the U.S. The competition celebrates the hard work and creativity of STEM students who are seeking solutions to our greatest global challenges, providing a national stage for them to present their original research ideas to leading scientists.
 The competition has been held since 1942 and program alumni include recipients of 11 National Medals of Science, five Breakthrough Prizes, 21 MacArthur Foundation Fellowships, two Fields Medals and 13 Nobel Prizes.
 The Regeneron Science Talent Search 2021 application is now open through November 12, 2020.
 The Regeneron Science Talent Search was founded by Society for Science & the Public and is sponsored by Regeneron Pharmaceuticals Inc.

 About Society for Science & the Public

-Society for Science & the Public is dedicated to the achievement of young scientists in independent research and to public engagement in science.
-Established in 1921, the Society is a nonprofit whose vision is to promote the understanding and appreciation of science and the vital role it plays in human advancement.
+Established in 1921, the Society for Science & the Public is a nonprofit dedicated to the achievement of young scientists in independent research and public engagement in science.
+The Society’s vision is to promote understanding and appreciation of science and the vital role it plays in human advancement.
 Through its world-class competitions, including the Regeneron Science Talent Search, the Regeneron International Science and Engineering Fair, the Broadcom MASTERS, and its award-winning magazine, Science News and Science News for Students, Society for Science & the Public is committed to inform, educate, and inspire.
 Learn more at Society for Science & the Public.

 About Regeneron Pharmaceuticals